MapleWorld/CSC309/phase3/README.md

 Create the database by running the query inside create_db.sql

-Then, add the sample data in test_data.sql
+Then, add the sample data by running test_data.sql

-Test node.js file by running
+Test node.js file by running "node nodejs_filename.js"
-node filename.js